Reezonate/EasyOffset/README.md

 - **If you were using "base game adjustment mode"**: change `false` to `true` in the `UseBaseGameAdjustmentMode` field
 - **If you were using Valve Index controllers**: change `false` to `true` in the `IsValveController` field
 - **If you were using oculus VR mode**: change `false` to `true` in the `IsVRModeOculus` field
-- Type the desired `ZOffset` value for each hand.
+- Type the desired `ZOffset (mm)` value for each hand.
 Leave it as it is if you're not sure
-- Type `Position` and `Rotation` values from your saber tailor config into the corresponding fields.
+- Type `Position (mm)` and `Rotation (deg)` values from your saber tailor config into the corresponding fields.
 You can directly copy those values from your SaberTailor.json file
 - Save file
 - Now you should be able to load your config in-game